dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2963: Ethical practices create social value and corporate longevity.
+### T2963: Social responsibility is both a moral and strategic company obligation.

 |Support|
 |---|